-The district makes school bus transportation available to all students and to any students who are experiencing homelessness.
+The district makes school bus transportation available to all students.
 This service is provided at no cost to students.

 Bus routes and stops will be designated annually.
 Any subsequent changes will be posted at the school and on the district's website.
 For the safety of the driver and all passengers, students must board district vehicles only at authorized stops and drivers must unload passengers only at authorized stops.